Cannabis in Bangladesh: Prohibition

-The Bangladesh government, under dictator Ershad, banned the cultivation of cannabis in 1987, and banned its sale in 1989.
+The Bangladesh government, under the Ershad regime, banned the cultivation of cannabis in 1987, and banned its sale in 1989.
 Ershad had seized power in the 1982 Bangladesh coup d'état, a bloodless coup.
-The current law governing cannabis in Bangladesh is the Narcotics Control Act 1990; the Act gives the courts discretionary ability to impose the death sentence for possession of cannabis over two kilograms.
+The current law governing cannabis in Bangladesh is the Narcotics Control Act 2018.
+The Act gives the courts discretionary power to impose the death sentence for possession of cannabis over two kilograms.

 Culture

-Cannabis and opium have been traditionally used by Bangladeshi people.
+Cannabis and opium have been traditionally used by some Bangladeshi people.
+Today in Dhaka cannabis can be found through local dealers in underground operations evading law enforcement but if caught the police can be bribed.
 Every year a festival is held in Kushtia, Bangladesh, in memorial of the late folk singer Fakir Lalon Shah.
 Many folk gather every year at the festival there are westerners and people from West Bengal, India as well.
 It can be seen that during the festival period people are singing Bengali folk music and smoking marijuana out of a chillum freely.
 All these means is to be connected with each other spiritually and remembering the great Lalon Shah through music.
 During the festival period marijuana consumption is tolerated by authorities.